 Using our gifts we raise awareness (the siren's call) and funds to actually Feed our neighbors.
 We support the Food Bank of Central New York and the many Food Pantries that distribute the much needed sustenance to people in need.

-The Harmony Katz .have raised over $25,000 for the Food Bank of CNY over the past five years.
+The Harmony Katz have raised over $26,000 for the Food Bank of CNY over the past six years.

 Two Annual Shows and many Performances around Central New York with proceeds going to the Food Bank of CNY.